Piech misses Porsche AGM, as VW seeks to build bridges

 "We have worked together successfully for more than 30 years," Winterkorn told reporters at the meeting of more than 4,000 shareholders in Porsche AG's home town of Stuttgart.

-Martin Weinmann, a lawyer for the Berlin-based Consumer Advice Center for Investors, told the meeting: "An active mind like Piech's is indispensable to hold a major group together."
+Martin Weinmann, a lawyer for the Berlin-based Consumer Advice Centre for Investors, told the meeting: "An active mind like Piech's is indispensable to hold a major group together."

 But it was unclear whether Piech, who also missed Monday's supervisory board meeting at Porsche SE, would grasp the olive branches apparently being offered to him.